 This approach or architecture for building enterprise web applications is very mature today, and cloud based application hosting vendors likes SalesForce.com have their cloud architecture based on such metadata driven models, which you can review here.
 Platform companies like Microsoft have also been proposing such Metadata driven architecture patterns for developing Enterprise Scale web applications for a long time now, which you are review in this Microsoft article.

-The ClaySys AppForms product was envisioned and designed from its very inception, to be based on a metadata driven architecture.
+The ClaySys AppForms development platform was envisioned and designed from its very inception, to be based on a metadata driven architecture.
 The schematic below highlights the key benefits when leveraging the metadata driven model for creating an application development platform like ClaySys AppForms.

 The key advantages of this architecture as highlighted above are explained in more detail below;